-The bottom thirty-six inches (36 in.) of both ramp-planks shall be designated as the contact zones and shall be painted yellow.
+The bottom thirty-six inches (36 in.) of both ramp-planks shall be designated as the contact zones and shall be coloured yellow.
 The remainder of the dog walk may be any other colour or combination of colours, as long as there is a clear and obvious contrast with the contact zone.
-In order to accommodate the use of contact equipment by different organisations, it is permissible to paint or insert a band of contrasting colour just above the contact zone, as long as the bottom 36" of this area is a clearly defined yellow.
+In order to accommodate the use of contact equipment by different organisations, it is permissible to insert a band of contrasting colour just above the contact zone, as long as the bottom 36" of this area is a clearly defined yellow.
+Surface of the dogwalk planks must be rubberized.